nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 // for all further calls
 console.log(iterator.next());           // "{ value: undefined, done: true }"
 ```

+In this example, an array is used in a `for` loop, yielding each item as the loop progresses.
+Each time `yield` is encountered, the loop stops, and each time `next()` is called on `iterator`, the loop picks back up where it left off.

 Generator functions are an important part of ECMAScript 6, and since they are just functions, they can be used in all the same places.